turbonomic/tbutil/docs/BUILDING.md

 You'll need a username and password for the git repo, which you may be asked to enter twice.

+You can probably ignore errors about not-found packages at this stage.

 4: Compile and install

+Make sure that `go version` reports 1.15.1.
+If not: then correct the PATH as above so that it does.

 ```
+$ cd $GOPATH/src/git.turbonomic.com/cs/turbo-api-client-lib
+$ make
 $ cd $GOPATH/src/git.turbonomic.com/cs/turbo-util
 $ make
 ```